Buy Crypto & Bitcoin in California

 Another way to buy Bitcoins and other popular cryptocurrencies in California is through automated teller machines (ATMs).
 These ATMs allow users to instantly purchase the cryptocurrency using cash, and most of them only require a telephone number for verification, so long as you aren’t buying a lot of Bitcoin.
 This makes them more private than exchanges.

 LocalBitcoins is another option.
 Here, you can buy and sell Bitcoin for a wide range of payment methods, from gift cards to bank transfers.
 LocalBitcoins is a peer-to-peer (P2P) exchange, where you buy and sell with another individual.
-Similar to craigslist, this does introduce a degree of risk,.
+Similar to Craigslist, this does introduce a degree of risk,.
 You can minimize that risk by conducting all business on the platform, making use of its escrow services, and only trading with users who have a good reputation.

 -